antnsn/Lexorium/readme.md

   - **Table of Contents**: Quickly navigate through your notes.
   - **Document View**: View your notes with full markdown support, including syntax highlighting and the ability to copy code blocks.
   - **Input Section**: Easily add new notes with headers and body content.

+- **ChatGPT Integration**:
+  - Use ChatGPT to generate notes based on your input.
+  - Use ChatGPT to process your notes and generate new notes based on the existing ones.

 - **Enhanced Editing**:
   - Edit any section directly in place with a click